prestonmoody/kubernetes-twoge/README.md

 ```
 I then went into my EC2 instance and brought all of my yml files with me.

-I made a new directory separate from where my config file for the ELK stack lived to keeps commands simple.
+I made a new directory separate from where my config file for the EKS stack lived to keeps commands simple.

-Next I changed my namespace for the elk stack to my own
+Next I changed my namespace for the EKS stack to my own
 ```
 kubectl config set-context --current --namespace=preston
 ```